lnnrtrmm/sea-level-rise_for_FRIDA/README.md

 \frac{dSLR_{MG}}{dt} = \beta_0\cdot T(t)^{p}\cdot(1.0 - \frac{SLR_{MG}}{V_0})^n
 ```
 The nonlinearity exponent $p$ was added to the temperature anomaly, as this improves the fit with IPCC estimates (Fox-Kemper et al., 2021: Table 9.9).
 The parameter values are chosen as in Perette et al. (2013) and Li et al. (2020).
-The nonlinearity factor is set to 1.5.
+$p$ is set to 1.5.
+The uncertainty within the input global mean temperature leads to enough uncertainty of future SLR from this component compared to IPCC estimates (a consequence of $p>1$) that no additional range of parameter uncertainty needs to be given.

 ## SLR from Greenland ice sheet
 The SLR contribution of the Greenland ice sheet is calculated as in MAGICC6 (Nauels et al., 2017), dividing the contribution into changes in the surface mass balance and the discharge.
 A scale factor was added, which is multiplied to three of the parameters within the calculation to allow for a simple expression of uncertainties. $SLR_{GIS}$ is higher, if this scale factor is higher, and values should be within the range [0.7,1.0] (default: 0.85).